Brian Bosworth: Legacy

 On January 9, 2015, Bosworth was announced as one of the inductees to the College Football Hall of Fame class of 2015.

-Bosworth was named the sixth worst flop on the Biggest Flops of the Last 25 Years list by ESPN in July 2004.
+In 2004, Bosworth was picked by voters as the third-worst flop (and by an expert panel as the sixth-worst) on the Biggest Flops of the Last 25 Years list by ESPN.

 Commentator and acting career

 Following the end of his football career, Bosworth decided to pursue a career as an actor.
 He starred in the 1991 action film Stone Cold and has had an on-again/off-again film career starring in several low budget titles such as One Man's Justice that went straight to DVD.
 In 2005, he had a role as one of the prison-guard football players in the Adam Sandler movie remake The Longest Yard.
 He also starred in Lawless, a television series for Fox that was cancelled immediately after its premiere.

 In 2001, Bosworth joined the XFL as a color commentator for its television broadcasts.
 He was assigned to the crew which called games that aired Sunday nights on UPN, which consisted of Chris Marlowe on play-by-play and Chris Wragge and Michael Barkann as the sideline reporters.

 Two years later, Bosworth was hired by Turner Sports as a college football studio analyst.
 Bosworth worked on TBS' Saturday night game coverage, contributing to pregame, halftime, and postgame coverage alongside studio host Ernie Johnson.
 He left the position after the 2003 season.

 Bosworth has been a guest on numerous episodes of Chopped as a judge.

 He appeared on episode 1, in the 2010 season of Hell's Kitchen as a dining guest.

 In August 2014, Bosworth appeared in a Dish Network commercial with fellow former players Matt Leinart and Heath Shuler, depicting them pining for a chance to return to their more successful college days.

 Bosworth appeared with Bo Jackson in a Tecmo Bowl-style television advertisement for the Kia Sorento in 2016, which parodied Jackson running through him in their 1987 game.

 Bosworth has appeared as the sheriff in the "Fansville" series of Dr Pepper commercials since 2018.